smcclab/smc-course/_assessments/01-diary.md

 The "week numbering" for the diary entries can be a bit confusing, especially because it's a flipped class (where you create your video _ahead_ of the week's class).
-Just remember: in week _N_ you submit the diary entry for week _N_, e.g. in week 2 you'll submit your first AV diary video in response to the [week 2 provocation](https://comp.anu.edu.au/courses/comp2710-lens/workshops/02-synthesis-1/).
+Just remember: in week _N_ you submit the diary entry for week _N_, e.g. in week 2 you'll submit your first diary video in response to the [week 2 provocation](https://comp.anu.edu.au/courses/comp2710-lens/workshops/02-synthesis-1/).

 ### Specification {#weekly-videos-spec}